John Sempill of Beltrees: At the Scottish court

 The Scottish Reformation was in full sway and their leader John Knox did not have much good to say about the Queen or her retinue.
 John was castigated by Knox as "Sempill the dancer."
 When the marriage of John and Mary Livingston was announced, Knox spread the rumour that they had to marry as Mary was with child, a blatant falsehood.

 Queen Mary threw a lavish wedding for John and Mary that lasted three days.
 The Queen was lavish too in her gifts including an ornate bed, jewels, and the lands of Auchtermuchty.

 John's grandfather William, the second Lord Sempill, had obtained a charter of the five-pound lands of Beltrees from Mary of Guise, dated October 1545.
 These lands previously belonged to a family of the name of Stewart.
 William Stewart and Alison Kennedy had a charter of them from King James III in 1477.
 This family failed in the person of another William Stewart of Beltrees in 1599.
 Beltrees, in the parish of Lochwinnoch, Renfrewshire, became the patrimony of John Sempill.
 John was now known as John Sempill of Beltrees.
 The lands of Thirdpart were included in the contract but title would remain with his uncle William until his death and eventually passed to his son Francis.

 As a married woman, Mary Livingston was no longer a maid of honour.
 She remained a court favorite and continued in the Queen's retinue as a Lady-in-waiting and Keeper of the Queen's jewels and furs.
-John and Mary were at the Palace of Holyroodhouse when David Riccio was murdered in the Queen's chamber.
+John and Mary were at the Palace of Holyroodhouse when David Rizzio was murdered in the Queen's chamber.
 Immediately after the murder, the Queen asked Mary Livingston to request that her husband remove a box containing her foreign correspondence and cypher keys from David Riccio's chamber then under the guard of John's father, Robert.
 The couple were also with Queen Mary at Lochleven and John helped Queen Mary escape.